kmch/SourceApp/README.md

 ```bash
 conda activate $my_env && conda list | grep riverpy
 ```
 where `riverpy` should be replaced by the module you want to check.
-If the above command returns an empty line, this means the module is not install in your environment.
-Make sure that the `python` command points to the executable of this environment (see the step 2. of this section).
+If the above command returns an empty line, this means the module is not installed in your environment.
+To solve this problem, make sure that the `python` command points to the executable of this environment (see the step 2. of this section).

 ## Citing
 If you use any part of this repository in your research, please cite the following paper: